February 24, 2021

 4. Growth tracking

-One of the relatively new investment strategies used in VC is growth tracking.
-Investors analyze the company’s online presence to determine its popularity; this is conducted by monitoring online reviews, social media sites, and even new job ads.
+One of the relatively new investment strategies used in venture capital industry is growth tracking.
+Using machine learning, VCs can monitor how their existing portfolio companies are doing.
+Moreover, investors can analyze the company’s online presence to determine its popularity; this is conducted by monitoring online reviews, social media platforms, and even new job ads.
 Machine learning identifies companies that do well online, indicating future growth.

 5. Satisfaction tracking

 Finally, machine learning can monitor employee satisfaction.
-This can be a powerful indicator for VCs because employee dissatisfaction may indicate severe company or management issues.
+This can be a powerful indicator for VCs because employee dissatisfaction expressed in company employee reviews may indicate severe company or management issues.
 On the other hand, general satisfaction suggests that the company does not have any apparent problems.

 All in all, machine learning is quickly gaining popularity in the investment world.
 Venture capital firms use artificial intelligence to adapt to the new knowledge-based society and reduce information asymmetry.
-Machine learning methods can ultimately help VCs separate companies with low or no chances for success from those with impressive potential to generate returns.
+AI and machine learning methods can ultimately help companies make data-driven venture capital investments and separate companies with low or no chances for success from those with impressive potential to generate returns.

 Don’t miss a thing

 Subscribe to our monthly newsletter to learn how you can grow your business with public web data.